Catch delivery failure before schedules break.

 The Team & Capacity tab shows every team member's demand vs capacity at a glance — who's overloaded, who has room, and by how much.
 Set weekly hours, mark time off, add holidays, and capacity updates everywhere automatically.
 Status badges (Optimal, Overloaded, Available) make imbalances obvious.

 Running people across multiple projects?
-Each row's Alloc cell shows percent totals per unit (Hrs: X% / 100%, Pts: Y% / 100%) and opens a popover where you edit each project's allocation as a percent of capacity, with an editable “= X pts/hrs” computed value next to it.
+Each row's Alloc cell shows percent totals per unit (Hrs: X% / 100%, Pts: Y% / 100%) and opens a popover where you edit each project's allocation as a percent of capacity, with an editable “= X” computed value next to it, labelled per period (pts/sprint or h/wk).
 Bump someone's Pts/Wk and every “= X” updates live — a 60% allocation stays 60% across capacity changes.

 Stop burning out your best people.
 Capacity planning that accounts for real life.